 Beyond knowing the difference between each class of Berkshire Hathaway shares we think it’s important to know the fundamental differences and value of one class of shares over the other.

-We’ll start off with a brief explanation on the difference between each class, then dive into some numbers and fundamentals of each class of shares and which class is the better buy currently for your personal situation — and if you even would have a possibility to buy Berkshire class A shares.
+We’ll start off with a brief explanation of the difference between each class, then dive into some numbers and fundamentals of each class of shares and which class is the better buy currently for your personal situation — and if you even would have a possibility to buy Berkshire class A shares.

-What's the Difference between BRK.A and BRK.B?
+What's the Difference Between BRK.A and BRK.B?